 7) The right for care to focus on your goals.

 The Consumer Directed Care Home Care Package Guidelines made it compulsory to ask Elders what’s important to you?
 What goal are you wanting to achieve with your Government funded care?
 Your Care Plan documents your goals and steps to achieve your goals.

 In home care isn’t just about doing tasks for elderly Australians, it’s about re-enabling Elders after a health crisis and supporting them back to their previous good health.
 It’s also about enabling Elders to be healthier and happier.
 Dr Maria Montessori, Italy’s first female doctor famously said, “what we do for people we steal from them.”
 So when we talk to you about the goals for your care… one of our questions will be “how can we work together to improve your wellness?”

 9) Equal Partners.
 No retribution.

-Many elders and their families are afraid to speak up for their rights when receiving Government Funded Home Care Package services.
+Many Elders and their families are afraid to speak up for their rights when receiving Government Funded Home Care Package services.
 You don’t have to be afraid, you cannot be discriminated against just because you stand up for your rights and for what is rightfully yours.
-From 27th February 2017, it’s your money (not the Approved Provider’s money) it’s your care, to live your life, your way and you control the money now.
+From 27th February 2017, it’s your money (not the Approved Provider’s money) it’s your care, to live your life, your way and you control how the money is spent, subject to the Home Care Package Program Guidelines now.
 All power to you!